GENI-NSF/geni-tools/README-omni.txt

 = The Omni GENI Client =

-Omni is an end-user GENI client that communicates with GENI Aggregate Managers and presents their resources with a uniform specification, known as the omnispec.
+Omni is an end-user GENI client that communicates with GENI Aggregate Managers via the GENI AM API.
 The Omni client can also communicate with control frameworks in order to create slices, delete slices, and enumerate available GENI Aggregate Managers.
-Note that Omni also supports using control framework native RSpecs.
+Note that Omni supports using control framework native RSpecs, or a (deprecated) common unified 'omnispec'.

 To configure Omni, please copy omni_config to your ~/.gcf directory and fill in the parameters for at least one control